needle-mirror/com.unity.game.foundation/Documentation~/CatalogItems/VirtualTransaction.md

 ![The Virtual Transaction Editor Window](../images/virtualtransaction-editor.png)

-The interface is similar to the other [catalog items].
+The interface is similar to the other [catalog items editor].

 (1) The Costs section show a list of [currencies] and [item definitions].
   Those are the input of the transaction.
   The amounts next to each entry are the number of those items the transaction will consume in order to produce the rewards.

 (2) The Rewards section show a list of [currencies] and [item definitions].
   Those are the output of the transaction.
   The amounts next to each entry are the number of those items the player will get from the transaction.

-[catalog item]:  ../Catalog.md#Catalog&#32;Items
+[catalog item]:  ../Catalog.md#Catalog-Items
-[catalog items]: ../Catalog.md#Catalog&#32;Items
+[catalog items]: ../Catalog.md#Catalog-Items

+[catalog items editor]: ../Catalog.md#Editor-Overview

 [transaction manager]: ../GameSystems/TransactionManager.md